The Public Paperfolding History Project

 1968

-The simpler version of the design also appeared, as 'Sailing Boat', in 'Your Book of Paperfolding' by Vanessa and Eric de Maré, which was published by Faber and Faber in London in 1968, where it was said to be a traditional Japanese design.
+The design also appears, as 'Sailing Boat', in 'Your Book of Paperfolding' by Vanessa and Eric de Maré, which was published by Faber and Faber in London in 1968, where it was said to be a traditional Japanese design.